Skip to main content

 Specify:

-• <ip_address> — subnet to which you want to route;
+• <ip_address> — the subnet to which a route is needed;

-• <mask> — subnet mask of the subnet to which you want to route;
+• <mask> — the subnet mask to which a route is needed;

-• <gateway> — The gateway for the subnet of the current server, such as the gateway that is listed on the global router.
-The gateway address must be on the same subnet as the server.
+• <gateway> — the gateway for the current server's subnet, such as the gateway specified on the global router.
+The gateway address must be in the same subnet as the server.

-4. If you need to prescribe multiple routes, add them sequentially in the same block, for example:
+4. If you need to specify multiple routes, add them sequentially in the same block, for example:

 routes: